|Nutritional Guidelines (per serving)|

 Add the finely minced garlic and cook, stirring, for 1 minute longer.

-Combine the ground beef with the breadcrumbs, 1/2 cup of the ketchup, Worcestershire sauce, beaten egg, thyme, oregano, ground black pepper, and salt.
+In a bowl, combine the ground beef with the breadcrumbs, 1/2 cup of the ketchup, Worcestershire sauce, beaten egg, thyme, oregano, ground black pepper, and salt.

-Add the sautéed vegetables, mixing until well-blended.
+Add the sautéed vegetables, mixing until well blended.

 Pack the meat mixture into the prepared muffin cups.

 Top each meatloaf muffin with a few teaspoons of the remaining ketchup.
 Return to the oven and bake for about 5 to 10 minutes longer.

 Cook until an instant-read thermometer registers at least 160 F inserted into the center of a muffin.

 Serve and enjoy.